 Radhe Shyam OTT Release Date And Time On Amazon Prime, Here's Everything You Need To Know!

 Radhe Shyam is trending big time.
-Prabhas' most anticipated film was released on March 11 and opened to a thunderous response.
-Ever since its release, netizens have been lauding the entertainer calling it unmissable.
+Prabhas' most anticipated film was released on March 11 and opened to an average response.
+Ever since its release, netizens have been sharing mixed reviews online.

 Having said that, the film received negative reviews from a few popular critics, who also expressed their disappointment through social media.
 Sharing his one-word review, Taran Adarsh wrote, "#OneWordReview... #RadheShyam *#Hindi*: DISAPPOINTING.
 Rating: Interesting ideas don't necessarily translate into interesting films... #RadheShyam has it all, but it misfires in one major department: Poor writing...
 Doesn't meet the humongous expectations. #RadheShyamReview ."